ask2026/ask2026.github.io/index.md

     </div>

     <p class="mb-0 opacity-75">
-      The workshop is held just after the Spring School on Symmetric Cryptography (16–18 March 2026) and before [FSE/ToSC 2026](https://fse.iacr.org/2026/) (23–27 March 2026, Singapore).
+      The workshop is held just after the Spring School on Symmetric Cryptography (16–18 March 2026) and before <a href="https://fse.iacr.org/2026">FSE/ToSC 2026</a> (23–27 March 2026, Singapore).
     </p>
   </div>
 </div>